iuvenis/express-gallery/README.md

 Express Gallery
 ===============

-Created a fully responsive photo gallery site using Express and Sequelize back-end and Jade used for templating.
+A fully responsive photo gallery site using Express and Sequelize back-end and Jade used for templating.
 Livereload and gulp were used for watching and compiling sass

 ---